What is imatinib?

 Drug interactions with imatinib

 - CYP3A4 inducers (carbamazepine, oxcarbamazepine, phenytoin, fosphenytoin, phenobarbital, and primidone) may decrease the plasma concentration of imatinib.
-Imatinib doses up to 1200 mg/day (600 mg twice daily) have been given to patients receiving concomitant strong CYP3A4 inducers.
+Imatinib doses up to 1200 mg/day (600 mg twice daily) have been given to patients receiving concomitant potent CYP3A4 inducers.

-- CYP3A4 inhibitors (eg ketoconazole, itraconazole, clarithromycin, atazanavir, indinavir, nefazodone, nelfinavir, ritonavir, saquinavir, telithromycin, and voriconazole) may increase the plasma concentration of imatinib.
+- CYP3A4 inhibitors (eg, ketoconazole, itraconazole, clarithromycin, atazanavir, indinavir, nefazodone, nelfinavir, ritonavir, saquinavir, telithromycin, and voriconazole) may increase the plasma concentration of imatinib.

 - Imatinib is an inhibitor of CYP3A4 and may increase the plasma concentration of other CYP3A4 metabolised drugs (eg alfentanil, ciclosporin, diergotamine, ergotamine, fentanyl, pimozide, quinidine, sirolimus or tacrolimus).

-- No dose adjustment is necessary, however, caution is recommended when administering imatinib with CYP2D6 substrates that have a narrow therapeutic window.
+- No dose adjustment is necessary; however, caution is recommended when administering imatinib with CYP2D6 substrates that have a narrow therapeutic window.

 Adverse effects with imatinib

 The most frequently reported adverse reactions (>30%) are:

 - Abdominal pain